isomerpages/moe-chijologc/_holistic-education/Departments/Science.md

 *   Predicting

 This is the skill of assessing the likelihood of an outcome based on prior knowledge of how things usually turn out.

-Collecting and presenting evidence through:
+<u>Collecting and presenting evidence through:</u>

 *   Observing

 This is the skill of using our senses to gather information about objects or events.
 This also includes the use of instruments to extend the range of our senses.

 *   Using apparatus and equipment

 This is the skill of knowing the functions and limitations of various apparatus, and developing the ability to select and handle them appropriately for various tasks.

-Reasoning; making meaning of information and evidence through:
+<u>Reasoning; making meaning of information and evidence through:</u>

 *   Comparing

 This is the skill of identifying the similarities and differences between two or more objects, concepts or processes.

 *   Classifying

 This is the skill of grouping objects or events based on common characteristics

 *   Inferring

 This is the skill of interpreting or explaining observations or pieces of data or information.

 *   Analysing

 This is the skill of identifying the parts of objects, information or processes, and the patterns and relationships between these parts.

 *   Evaluating

 This is the skill of assessing the reasonableness, accuracy and quality of information, processes or ideas.
 This is also the skill of assessing the quality and feasibility of objects.

-Communicating:
+<u>Communicating:</u>

 This is the skill of transmitting and receiving information presented in various forms - verbal, pictorial, tabular or graphical.